galtzo-floss/stone_checksums/README.md

 [![Donate to my FLOSS or refugee efforts at ko-fi.com][🖇kofi-img]][🖇kofi] [![Donate to my FLOSS or refugee efforts using Patreon][🖇patreon-img]][🖇patreon]

-A ruby script, and rake task, to generate SHA-256 and SHA-512 checksums of RubyGem libraries, shipped as a RubyGem.
+A ruby shell script, and rake task, to generate SHA-256 and SHA-512 checksums of RubyGem libraries, shipped as a RubyGem.

 You may be familiar with the standard rake task `build:checksum` from RubyGems.
 This gem ships an improved version as `build:checksums`, based on the